 The remainder of this section will be devoted to developing a tractable characterization of the set of feasible ${r}$.
 Consider, as a first step, the class of static, single-stage, zero-sum games.
-In these games, minimax strategies satisfy the conditions of the following theorem \cite{Neumann1944,Ferguson2008}: \begin{theorem}[Minimax Theorem] Consider a two-person zero-sum game with $M\times M$ payoff matrix $A$.
+In these games, minimax strategies satisfy the conditions of the following theorem \cite{Neumann1944,Ferguson2008}. \begin{thm}[Minimax Theorem] Consider a two-person zero-sum game with $M\times M$ payoff matrix $A$.
 There exists a value $V$, a mixed strategy $p$ for player 1, and a mixed strategy $q$ for player 2 such that

-Moreover, $p$ and $q$ are an equilibrium bistrategy and $V$ is the game value if and only if \eqref{corollary_minimax} holds. \end{theorem}
+where ${1}_{M}$ is the $M \times 1$ vector in which every element is $1$.
+Moreover, $p$ and $q$ are an equilibrium bi-strategy and $V$ is the game value if and only if \eqref{corollary_minimax} holds. \end{thm}

 This theorem has direct implications for inverse learning problems.
-Consider a static game as a special case of the MIRL problem, where the goal is to recover a $A$ such that the given bistrategy $\left ( p, q \right )$ is a minimax bistrategy.
+Consider a static game as a special case of the MIRL problem, where the goal is to recover a $A$ such that the given bi-strategy $\left ( p, q \right )$ is a minimax bi-strategy.
 Hence, the linear constraints \eqref{corollary_minimax} give a characterization of the desired constraint set for a two-person zero-sum static game.

 We will now extend this approach to a multi-stage stochastic game.
-Combining Theorem \ref{sharpley} with Theorem \ref{thm4}, a bipolicy ${\pi}$ is a minimax bipolicy if and only if
+Combining Theorem \ref{sharpley} with Theorem \ref{thm4}, a bi-policy ${\pi}$ is a minimax bi-policy if and only if

 for all $s \in \mathcal{S}$.
-The linear inequalities \eqref{corollary_bipolicy} provide conditions that must hold for the $Q$-function and value function of a stochastic game if ${\pi}$ is a minimax bipolicy.
+The linear inequalities \eqref{corollary_bi-policy} provide conditions that must hold for the $Q$-function and value function of a stochastic game if ${\pi}$ is a minimax bi-policy.

 Since our ultimate goal is to estimate the reward function of a stochastic game, we must introduce additional constraints relating the $Q$-function and value function to rewards.
 From \eqref{Q_all} and \eqref{V_comp2}, recall that